Egghead Review: Breakfast Sandwiches at Proper Eats Las Vegas

 But after eating The Midtown, I might have a new favorite.
 The crispy shallots and that salty bacon gave it the edge over Eggslut.

-The sandwich had better texture, the location inside ARIA is convenient, and the bun held up perfectly until the last bite.
+The sandwich had a better texture, the location inside ARIA is convenient, and the bun held up perfectly until the last bite.

 If you are debating between the two, I highly recommend giving Egghead a shot.